 What I love about Pearl's ovulation kits is that you test your hormone levels each morning with one of their test strips (you pee on it) and snap a photo with their smartphone app.
 This will create a chart for how your individual hormones are rising and falling throughout the month (don't worry, the app sends reminders to your phone).

-Some of their kits also contain progesterone strips so you can confirm ovulation as well.
-Most cycle apps don't have this capability and it's super helpful if you've been trying to fix your cycle.
+You can also add on progesterone strips so you can confirm ovulation as well.
+Most cycle apps don't have this capability and it's super helpful if you've been trying to fix your cycle or confirm ovulation for fertility.

 The key to balancing your hormones and cycle syncing is to know exactly the times of month your hormones are not working properly.
 That's when you know where to focus your attention and can begin to see dramatic changes.
 Pearl's app charts your hormones so you don't have to guess.